Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

 - Can it work without it?
 - What bare minimum permissions can a bot work with?
 What other perms are only benefits (i.e. custom emotes)?

-You should always thing about what a bot really needs and not give it everything.
+You should always think about what a bot really needs and not give it everything.

 ## Final Words
 Thank you for reading.